How Do You Record eCommerce Sales in Accounting?

 Picking a legal entity may not be as fun as naming your eCommerce business, but you must try to get it right the first time.
 Every business entity comes with its own tax benefits, and misclassifying your eCommerce business means you could be missing ways to maximize IRS tax savings.
 Plus, misclassifying your business is one eCommerce accounting mistake that could lead to compliance issues that can cost you.

 An accountant can help you choose which business entity is the most beneficial.
-And you’re just starting an eCommerce business, an accountant, like the ones at Xendoo, can help you switch to a business entity that provides you with the most tax breaks.
+And you’re just starting an eCommerce business, an accountant, like the ones at xendoo, can help you switch to a business entity that provides you with the most tax breaks.

 Not making time to focus on your accounting